apisland/api_yamdb-1/README.md

 ## How to start:
-- Clone the repository and change into it on the command line:
+- Clone the repository and change directory into it on the command line:
 ```
 git@github.com:Alastor047/api_yamdb.git
 ```